Reginald Jackson (bishop)

 Bishop Reginald Thomas Jackson (born April 26, 1954, Dover, Delaware) is the 132nd elected and consecrated bishop of the African Methodist Episcopal Church.
-Jackson is the husband of Christy Davis-Jackson, Esquire and the father of two children, daughter Regina Victoria Jackson and son Seth Joshua Jackson.
+Jackson is the husband of the late Christy Davis-Jackson, Esquire and the father of two children, daughter Regina Victoria Jackson and son Seth Joshua Jackson.
 Jackson received a bachelor's degree in history from Delaware State University (Dover, Delaware) and a Masters of Divinity from the Interdenominational Theological Center (Atlanta, Georgia).

 Pastoral ministry

 Jackson was assigned as the pastor of St. John AME Church, Jersey City, New Jersey, in 1979 and shortly thereafter, St. Matthew AME Church, Orange, New Jersey, in 1981.
 Under his ministry more than 3,000 people accepted Christ or joined the church.

 As pastor of St. Matthew AME, the church developed more than thirty ministries that minister to the spiritual, emotional, educational, physical and financial needs of the church and community.
 Church ministries and administration are supported by a budget that has grown from $50,000 to almost $2,000,000.
 Because of the church's growth a new edifice was built in 1985 and a second larger edifice in 2002.
 Known as "The Servant Church of the Oranges", its doors are opened seven days a week and are a center of activity for church and community.